 countries in which the tool has been rolled out

-In the countries we work in, many healthcare institutions still lack access to drinking water and sanitation facilities.
+In the countries we work in, many publics institutions still lack access to drinking water and sanitation facilities.
 Some do not even have soap for hand washing.
 This situation is especially dangerous for pregnant women and young children, who are particularly vulnerable to illnesses.
 To provide appropriate assistance when improving hygiene, sanitation and water supply conditions, we must be able to evaluate each institution’s needs as accurately as possible.

 Using FACET also helps to raise awareness among community leaders and water and health authorities about standards for environmental sanitation in health facilities (WHO).
 The survey results are intended to catalyse action plans and resource allocation for lasting service improvements.
-The tool is used by the Swiss Water and Sanitation Consortium, Caritas, Helvetas, Swiss Red Cross, EPER, Swissaid, Solidar and Fastenopfer.

 With the support of